marty-oehme/pubs-extract/README.md

     - [ ] colors are given in very exact 0.6509979 RGB values, meaning we could once again estimate if a color is 'close enough' in distance to tag it accordingly
 - [ ] make invoking the command run a query if corresponding option provided (or whatever) in pubs syntax and use resulting papers
     - [ ] confirm for many papers?
+- [ ] warning when the amount of annotations in file is different than the amount extracted?

 ## Things that would also be nice in pubs in general and don't really belong in this repository